VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Results

-Since there is no way that the evaluation of distribution policy can be done in the absence of vaccine and real-world distribution, we defined the Naive baseline distribution policy as \textbf{$\%$ of vaccine given to a state $=$ $\%$ of Infected People in that state} and compared it with our model's learned distribution.
-With 1000000 doses and 5 States, we simulated the distribution of the available vaccine on 31 December for the Naive and \textit{VacSIM} policies.
-The number of resulting (projected) infections for 45 days after the vaccine distribution was calculated using the \textbf{SEIR Model}.
-For each bucket in the range [200,500], day-wise total cases of all 5 States were summed up for both policy models and then their differences were measured with total cases for all 5 states arising after Naive distribution as shown in \textbf{Figure 5}.
-Our results indicate that the \textit{ACKTR} based policy additionally reduces a total of \textbf{8845, 7787, 4703} and \textbf{5103} infected cases, with bucket sizes \textbf{200, 300, 400} and \textbf{500} respectively, in the next 45 days.
-Likewise \textit{DQN} based policy additionally reduces a total of \textbf{9039, 6686, 5355} and \textbf{4698} infected cases, with bucket sizes \textbf{200, 300, 400} and \textbf{500} respectively.
+SEIR model is a differential equation-based epidemiological model used to simulate infection future trajectory.
+In the SEIR model, the total population N divides into 4 compartments S,E,I \& R. Term S represents the susceptible individuals, E includes the latent phase of covid where the individual is infected but not infectious.
+I represent infected individuals and R represents the recovered individuals.
+Since there is no way that the evaluation of distribution policy can be done in the absence of a real world distribution, we defined the Naive baseline distribution policy as $\%$ of vaccine given to a State $=$ $\%$ of Infected People in that State and compared it with our model's learned distribution.
+With 10,00,000 doses and 5 States, we simulated the distribution of the available vaccine on 31 December for the Naive and \textit{VacSIM} policies.
+The number of resulting (projected) infections for 45 days after the vaccine distribution was calculated using the SEIR Model.
+For each bucket size (200,300,400,500), day-wise total cases of all five States were summed up for both models (ACKTR/DQN) and then their differences were measured with total cases for all five States arising after Naive distribution as shown in Figure 4.
+Our results indicate that the \textit{ACKTR} based policy additionally reduces a total of 8845, 7787, 4703 and 5103 projected infected cases, with bucket sizes 200, 300, 400 and 500 respectively, in the next 45 days.
+Likewise, \textit{DQN} based policy additionally reduces a total of 9039, 6686, 5355 and 4698 projected infected cases, with bucket sizes 200, 300, 400 and 500 respectively.

-\subsection{Model evaluation through learning the causal structure of simulated data obtained}
+\subsection{Model evaluation through learning the causal structure of simulated data obtained:}

+The ultimate goal of vaccine distribution is to reduce mortality and morbidity.
+Since our model relies entirely upon simulations, in the absence of a real-time vaccine data, we checked if the data generated by such an approach follow the cause-and-effect relationships as expected in the real world data.
+A Bayesian network is a special class of probabilistic graphical models which is useful for modeling causal relationships.
+Being a graph with directed edges without cycles, the parent-child relationships can be interpreted as cause and effect relationships under strong constraints.
+The directed acyclic graph (DAG) $G$ is defined as a triple, $N = \{X, G, P\}$ defined that can be over a set of random variables, $X$.
+It encapsulates the underlying joint probability distribution $P$ that can be factored as the product of probabilities of each node $v$ conditioned upon its parents $par(v)$.

+where v corresponds to the random variable \textit{v} and \textit{par(v) are the set of parent variables.}